Next Start Date January 8

 Costs & Financial Aid

-Tuition for the online graduate certificate in mathematical science is $402 per credit hour with a $10 surcharge for out-of-state students.
+Tuition for the online graduate certificate in mathematical science is $500 per credit hour with a $35 surcharge for out-of-state students.
 This program accepts up to 9 transfer credits.
+A limited number of half-tuition scholarships are available to apply to the 19 hours needed to earn certification to teach CCP for teachers in Scioto, Pike, Adams, Lawrence, Jackson & Ross Counties.
+Contact email@example.com for more information!

 Completion time varies by student depending on individual progress.
 Fees are charged per semester unless otherwise noted.
 This program takes 12 months to complete.
 For a personalized estimate of time to completion, call an enrollment advisor at 855-815-0323 or request more information.